wireapp/wire-server/docs/src/how-to/install/sft.md

 sftd:
   host: sftd.example.com # Replace example.com with your domain
-  allowOrigin: webapp.example.com # Should be the address you used for the webapp deployment
+    allowOrigin: https://webapp.example.com # Should be the address you used for the webapp deployment (Note: you must include the uri schema "https://")
 ```

 In your `secrets.yaml` you should set the TLS keys for sftd domain: